henriksson-lab/genepub/README.md

 ## Built With

-* The majority of the analysis is in R using many fairly standard packages.
-SQLdf is a great package!
+* The majority of the analysis was done in R using many fairly standard packages.
+SQLdf was used plenty
-* Machine learning was done with Python using PyTorch and XGBoost
+* Machine learning was done in Python using PyTorch and XGBoost
 * There is some Greta code here for piece-wise linear model fitting not mentioned in the paper
+* Some steps were done in Java for performance
 * Webserver uses Dash
 * Figures were made mainly in Inkscape
 * Paper written using google docs and the paperpile reference manager